 - 1. Run the engine without a load for a few minutes if it has been run continuously with a heavy load. - 2.
 Stop the engine using the stop control.
-Engines with a stop solenoid are stopped using the stop button.
-Keep the stop button depressed until the engine has fully stopped. - 3.
-Engines with battery master switch: Switch the power off with the battery master switch.
-(Does not apply to emergency generator sets). - 4.
-Set the control switch to "0".
-(Does not apply to emergency generator sets.)
+Engines with a stop solenoid and fuel shut-off valve are stopped using the stop button.
+Hold the stop button depressed until the engine has fully stopped. - 3.
+Engines with battery master switch: Cut the power using the battery master switch.
+(Does not apply to emergency power back-up units). - 4.
+Set the control switch to 0.
+(Does not apply to emergency power backup units).